 Antares is the alpha star in constellation Scorpio.
-It is literally found in the heart of the scorpion at 9 degrees 47′ Sagittarius.
-Fixed star Antares is said to represent one of the important four Archangels Oriel, the watcher of the west.
+It is literally found in the heart of the scorpion at 9º 47′ Sagittarius.
+Fixed star Antares represents one of the important four Archangels stars.
+He is Oriel, the watcher of the west.
 Befitting its lofty angelic status, Antares also looks awesome, a flaming red binary star that occasionally glimmers emerald from its tiny green sibling.
 At 883 times the size of our sun, Antares is the 15th brightest star in the sky and second only to fellow super red giant Betelgeuse in size.
 All red stars have a passionate nature, and like the sign of Scorpio generally, this powerful star has a dangerous and fearsome reputation.

 Robson says: “It causes malevolence, destructiveness, liberality, broad-mindedness, evil presages and danger of fatality and makes its natives rash, ravenous, headstrong and destructive to themselves by their own obstinacy.”

 Antares or anti-Ares, means the rival or equivalent of Mars.
 This could be because, like Mars, Antares shimmers a blazing red colour in the sky and by all accounts its nature is similar to Mars.
 Mars is also the traditional ruler of Scorpio and this Mars energy is a night energy.
 It is more subversive than the raw Aries Mars.

 The Ebertins say “Antares makes people tough, belligerent and pugnacious.
 This is an important star for military personnel, it is said to convey mental alertness, strategic ability and courage to make daredevils” [3.]